to lose one's mind to be surprised 6 realizations

 The marriage of d'Anthès, which shocked everyone at first

-Reference SRNG: 84 Fasmer 1986
+reference SRNG: 84 Fasmer 1986

 Etymologically, the word is derived from "šelom" 'helmet, the back part of an axe' and thus literally means 'to hit with the back part of an axe on the head' (Fasmer 1986).
 However, in dialects a word "ošelom" 'stupefaction, temporary loss of memory, consciousness' exists (SRNG).
 Interestingly, in dialects the word can mean 'to cause to lose one's mind' even with reference to situations where no striking is involved, e. g. for the effect of alcohol